ahmadyan/Duplex/README.md

 Duplex Optimization
 ===================

-Duplex is a heuristic optimization engine for nonlinear, dynamic and functional optimization.
+Duplex is a high-performance optimization algorithm for nonconvex, nonlinear, and functional optimization problems.
 The following core capabilities are included:
 * Duplex can optimize nonlinear non-convex functions.
+* Duplex implements variety of gradient-descent based optimizations internally, such as Momentum, AdaDelta, Adamax,
+* Duplex supports unsupervised learning algoriths for clustering.
+* If the gradient information are not available (for circuit optimization), duplex uses reinforcement learning to predict the landscape of energy function.

 Installation
 ------------